knowankit/build-react-npm/README.md

 yarn dev
 ```

 You will have a example component running in the browser.
-You can start developing your component here by adding some javscripts and css.
+You can start developing your component here by adding some Javscript and CSS.

-### Test
+## Test

 Looks like you have build your awesome react component.
-Now, we need to test it as an individual component by importing it.To do this first we need to build our component.
+Now, we need to test it as an individual component by importing it.
+To do this first we need to build our component.

 To build the component run